SparkEdUAB/sparked-manual/docs/setup.md

 ![Logo Upload](assets/upload-logo.png)

 Once the Upload is done successfully, You will be taken to the Main [DashBoard Page](accounts.md)

+The next page discusses how to arrange contents in a different structure.